 Cons of Vehicle Detection Probe

-Installation - can be tricky depending on where you install.
-Can be fitted in the ground but we would recommend using conduit to run the cable through.
+Installation: can be tricky depending on where you install.
+It can be fitted in the ground, but we would recommend using a conduit to run the cable through.

 Wireless Vehicle Detection Sensors